Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Coleman is usually my go-to pick for the best family tents on a budget, and the Coleman Skydome Darkroom 4 fits this bill perfectly.

-This four-person tent is cheaper than some one-person tents I’ve seen, yet the reviews are still excellent.
+This four-man tent is cheaper than some one-person tents I’ve seen, yet the reviews are still excellent.
+You don’t have to sacrifice quality with this budget camping tent.

 I like that this tent is so lightweight.
 At 11 pounds, the Skydome Darkroom won’t strain anyone’s back.
 It’s also one of the only family tents I’ve seen with black fabric for the tent’s body.